A starter’s guide to program management

 The role of a program manager

-Sometimes organizations may name large projects as programs or programs as large projects.
+Organizations sometimes name large projects as programs or programs as large projects.
 Moreover, subprojects may be defined under projects.
-The main differentiator for these terms is “the benefit,” as the definition of the program implies.
+The main differentiator for these terms is “the benefit,” as the program definition implies.
 If an organization aims to obtain benefits that can not be gained by individually managing projects but by managing these related projects together, then a program should be defined.
-On the other hand, having various related projects that do not need to be managed under a program if the organization does not expect to have a benefit to be gained by managing them together.
+On the other hand, having various associated projects that do not need to be managed under a program if the organization does not expect a benefit to be gained by managing them together.

-The program manager should have a broader perspective compared to a project manager.
-A project manager is delivery and result-oriented as the projects are expected to be completed on time, within budget and scope, whereas a program manager is benefit-oriented as the programs are expected to deliver benefits.
+The program manager should have a broader perspective than a project manager.
+A project manager is delivery and result-oriented, as projects are expected to be completed on time, within budget, and within scope, whereas a program manager is benefit-oriented, as programs are expected to deliver benefits.

-A great program manager should then be able to analyze and understand the inter-relations of projects, be able to see opportunities as these projects are executed, and, moreover, be able to capture and realize the identified benefits.
-The following specific skills are important to have to identify in a great program manager:
+A great program manager should then be able to analyze and understand the inter-relations of projects, see opportunities as these projects are executed, and capture and realize the identified benefits.
+The following specific skills are essential to have to identify in a great program manager:

 • Lead people from different cultures and functions